Learning to Inject: Automated Prompt Injection via Reinforcement Learning: Method

-The sparse nature of $r^\text{sec}$ and $r^\text{util}$ presents a challenge: most randomly generated suffixes fail entirely, providing no learning signal.
-To address this, we introduce a feedback mechanism that provides dense intermediate rewards.
+Reward sparsity is the central obstacle to applying RL to prompt injection.
+Even with a well-defined binary success signal, most randomly sampled suffixes fail to execute the injection.
+Every rollout in a group receives the same reward ($r^\text{sec} = 0$), and many algorithms' relative-advantage estimator collapses.
+Our core methodological contribution is to convert this binary signal into a dense, learnable one through a learned comparison-based feedback model.

-We maintain a reference suffix $x^*$, the best-performing suffix observed during training.
-For each newly generated suffix $x$, we query a feedback model to compare $x$ against $x^*$.
-The feedback model receives a structured prompt containing the injection goal $g$, user task context $c$, and both suffixes.
-To obtain calibrated probabilities, we adopt a confidence scoring approach similar to~\cite{andriushchenko2024jailbreaking,zhang2025black}.
-Specifically, we employ a chain-of-thought design: the model first generates reasoning analyzing which suffix is more likely to succeed, then outputs a final binary label (``Answer: 1'' if the new suffix is more effective, ``Answer: 0'' otherwise).
-This reasoning-before-labeling structure encourages the final token to be consistent with the preceding analysis.
-We extract the log-probabilities over the label tokens and compute $r^\text{pref} = P(x \succ x^* | g, c)$ via softmax normalization, where $\succ$ denotes partial ordering.
+Concretely, we maintain a reference suffix $x^*$, the best-performing suffix observed so far during training.
+For each newly generated suffix $x$, we query a feedback model with a structured prompt containing the injection goal $g$, user task context $c$, and both suffixes.
+The feedback model first produces chain-of-thought reasoning analyzing which suffix is more likely to succeed, then outputs a binary label (``Answer: 1'' if $x$ is more effective, ``Answer: 0'' otherwise).
+We empirically observe that the reasoning-before-labeling structure encourages the final token to be consistent with the preceding analysis.
+We extract the log-probabilities over the label tokens and compute the preference score

-This comparison score provides a continuous signal even when both suffixes fail to achieve $r^\text{sec} = 1$.
-Intuitively, a suffix that more convincingly mimics system instructions or better aligns with the injection goal receives a higher probability, even if it does not yet succeed against the victim.
-This converts the sparse binary outcome into a dense learning signal.
-Our composite reward combines the task outcomes with this learned feedback:
+via softmax normalization, where $\succ$ denotes the binary preference relation.
+This score is continuous and well-defined even when both $x$ and $x^*$ fail outright: a suffix that more plausibly mimics system instructions, better aligns with the injection goal, or appears more likely to bypass the model's defenses receives a higher probability than the current reference, regardless of whether either suffix has yet succeeded against the victim.
+The result is a dense, monotone signal that lets RL algorithms make progress through long stretches of zero security reward.
+The composite reward combines the task outcomes with this learned feedback: